sablier-labs/docs/docs/guides/lockup/guides/07-etherscan.md

 ### Prerequisites

-Before being able to create a stream using the Sablier V2 Core contracts you need to have granted a sufficient token allowance.
+Before being able to create a stream using the Lockup Core contracts you need to have granted a sufficient token allowance.
 See the [Allowances](#prerequisite-erc20-allowances) section below for a guide on how to do that.

 ### Step 1: Go to contract page